 Watching the uniformed men spread out, the butler told his wife, “I’ll take him up, and then I’m going to town to send a message to the Lord and Lady.
 I’ll return as soon as I can.”
 He scurried after the constable.

 “God help them find her.”
 She watched the latest arrival of men from the village and then went inside.

 “May I read this?
 I found it on the ground outside; I think it might have been Margaret’s.”
 She held an old book in her hands.

-Preoccupied with the coming and going of policemen all she heard was, may I read this.
-“Of course Cecilia.
+Preoccupied with the coming and going of policemen, all she heard was, ‘may I read this.’
+“Of course, Cecilia.
 But in your room.
 Stay out of the way of all these men.”
-Looking through the library doors, she saw one of them sit at the Lord’s desk.
+Looking through the library doors, she saw one of them was at the Lord’s desk.
 “You there.
-Do not touch the Lord’s correspondence!”
+Don’t touch the Lord’s correspondence!”
 She hurried toward the man.

 Cecilia went to her room and read.
 At dinner, she brought the book with her, and it sat on her lap while she ate.
 She stole looks at its pages.

-She had done as her mother told her but kept thinking of the book and of what Margaret had written in it.
-There were only a few more pages to go.
+She had done as her mother wished but kept thinking of the book and what Margaret had written in it.
+There were only two more pages to go.
 The hall clock began to strike midnight.
 Sitting up, she lit the candle on the nightstand and pulled the book from beneath her pillow.

-It was the same police lieutenant who had first shown up at Margaret’s disappearance.
+It was the police constable who had first shown up at Margaret’s disappearance.
 He looked up from his notepad at the man and woman, both crying and distraught.
 “And you say this morning you went to wake your daughter, Cecilia, and she was gone?”

 “Excuse me…” One of the uniformed officers interrupted them.

 “What is it?”

 “I found this.”
 He held up a book with a worn cover much the worse for wear.
 “Just underneath her bedroom window.”